kartik-v/yii2-password/README.md

 4. A password strength meter consists of the meter bar, the score, and the verdict.
 5. Uses Bootstrap 3.0 styling wherever possible with inbuilt Yii 2.0 ActiveField functionality.
 6. Works independent and complements the StrengthValidator.
-7. If needed, it utilizes the advanced features of `kartik\widgets\ActiveField` from the [yii2-widgets package](https://github.com/kartik-v/yii2-widgets).
-It does the validation of Bootstrap horizontal form dynamically, if the current ActiveForm is based on `kartik\widgets\ActiveForm`.

 ### Demo
 You can see a [demonstration here](http://demos.krajee.com/password) on usage of these functions with documentation and examples.